Alan Curtis - Football Profile

 There are not many people with links with Swansea City who can find a welcome at Ninian Park, and few people are more strongly linked with the Swans than Alan Curtis, but he managed to win over the Cardiff fans with his skill and obvious commitment.

-It probably helped that the Bluebirds were at such a low ebb when he arrived, preparing, as they were, for their first season in the fourth division.
+It probably helped that Cardiff were at such a low ebb when he arrived, preparing, as they were, for their first season in the fourth division.

 Curtis was a regular for the next three seasons and helped the club to promotion in the second of these.